 Minnesota Department Of Transportation

-Crews are beginning groundwork on the St. Croix Crossing project to connect Minnesota and Wisconsin.
+Work has begun on the new St. Croix bridge project to connect Minnesota and Wisconsin.